Skip to main content

 simul-config.png

-6. Optionally, set the Code signing allowed input to yes.
+6. Optionally, set the Build settings (xcconfig), allow code signing input to CODE_SIGNING_ALLOWED=YES.
 This allows code signing files to be installed during the build.

 In most cases, you don't need code signing for an app built for a simulator.
 It might be required for certain test cases or third-party dependencies.
 To set up code signing, see iOS code signing.